mhausenblas/yages/README.md

 ## As an Kubernetes app

-You can install YAGES as an app in your Kubernetes cluster (tested with v1.9) like so:
+You can install YAGES as an app in your Kubernetes cluster (tested with Kubernetes v1.9, v1.10, and v1.11) like so:

 ```bash
 $ kubectl apply -f http://mhausenblas.info/yages/app.yaml